Sunday, April 21, 2019

 It is outlandishly imaginative

-and just plain beyond my
+and was at first just plain beyond

-version of reality.
+my version of possibility.
 There is

 no right word, much as I am